Beatevil/Arthshakti/README.md

 *Fork the repository.
 *Create a new branch (git checkout -b feature/YourFeature).
-*Make your changes and commit them (git commit -m 'Add some feature').
+*Make and commit your changes (git commit -m 'Add some feature').
 *Push to the branch (git push origin feature/YourFeature).
 *Open a Pull Request.